Landing Page vs. Website Home Page

 Hello!

-The most obvious and significant difference between a landing page and your website home page is what the purpose or goal of the website is.
+The most obvious and significant difference between a landing page and your website home page is the purpose or goal of each page.

-It’s true that for individuals new to your brand, both a landing page and a home page can be the first encounter they have with what you, or your clients, have to offer.
+It’s true that for individuals new to your brand, both a landing page and a home page can serve as their first encounter with what you, or your clients, have to offer.

-The purpose of a home page should be informational.
-For many, this will be the first encounter they have with your brand beyond whatever brought them to your site – perhaps word of mouth.
-The home page should clearly and effectively communicate:
+The purpose of a home page is informational.
+For many visitors, it represents their first meaningful interaction with your brand beyond the initial referral — perhaps through word of mouth.

 - The general goods or services a brand offers.
 Do you sell shoes?
-Do you offer expert consulting for HVAC systems?
-Do you offer graphic design?
-Your home page should say so!
-A visitor to your home page should be able to understand just what a brand has to offer them, at least on a high level.
+Do you provide expert consulting for HVAC systems?
+Do you offer graphic design services?
+Your home page should answer these questions.
+A visitor should immediately understand, at least at a high level, what your brand delivers.

 - Your brand’s voice and style.
-The home pages of a graphic designer, a consulting agency, and a trendy food truck won’t just advertise different services, they’ll all likely look – and sound – very different.
-Would you think an arcade whose home page was written in strict business-speak would be much fun to go visit?
-Alternatively, would you hire a lawyer whose home page sounded overly casual and made references to their favorite classic video games?
+The home pages of a graphic designer, a consulting agency, and a trendy food truck won’t just promote different services — they’ll look and sound distinctly different.
+An arcade written in stiff corporate language would feel off, just as a lawyer’s site filled with casual gaming references might raise eyebrows.

-Well, when it comes to the goal of a landing page vs. the goal of a home page, your landing page has a different function.
-The purpose of a landing page should be action-oriented.
+When comparing the goal of a landing page versus a home page, the landing page serves a distinctly different function.
+The purpose of a landing page is action-oriented.

-That’s not to say that a landing page can’t have information about a service or products, or that it can’t communicate brand tone and style – it can, and it should!
-But these are not the primary goals of a landing page.
+This doesn’t mean a landing page can’t include information about services or products, or that it shouldn’t reflect brand tone and style — it can and should!
+However, these elements are secondary to its main objective.

-To put it in other words, a landing page exists to try and get a visitor to take a desired action for a specific brand or product.
-This can include things like:
+In simple terms, a landing page exists to encourage a visitor to take a specific desired action related to a particular brand or product.

 - Signing up for a mailing list

-- Signing up for an event, like a webinar or other occasion
+- Registering for an event, such as a webinar

-- Taking a demo of a software solution
+- Requesting a demo of a software solution

 - Purchasing a product